 Under the hood, the same turbocharged engine is tuned to deliver 450 hp and 510 lb-ft.
 It is the same configuration we find on the Ford F-150 Raptor.
 So, there are not too many things to be said further.
 Optionally, the same turbodiesel can replace a petrol drivetrain.
 The SUV is still priced under $80,000 in the base form.
 But, upper trim levels, such as Black Label, will exceed $100k.

 4. 2024 Chevy Tahoe

-The 2024 Chevy Tahoe is one of the most popular SUVs.
+The 2024 Chevy Tahoe is one of the most popular truck-based SUVs on the market.
 It is an old-school model with a tough platform.
-Th company recently redesigned its big-rigs and improved the ride thanks to the independent rear suspension system.
+The company recently redesigned its big rigs and improved the ride thanks to the independent rear suspension system.
 It replaced an old solid axle and GM is now again competitive with Ford and other carmakers producing truck-based SUVs.

 Under the bonnet of the 2024 Chevy Tahoe will be a V8 engine.
 Buyers are choosing between 5.3 and 6.2 displacements.
 The first one is good for 355 hp and 383 lb-ft of torque.
-Top of the range models can produce 420 hp and 460 lb-ft.
-A turbodiesel is also in the offer.
+Top-of-the-range models can produce 420 hp and 460 lb-ft.
+A turbodiesel is also on offer.
 A 3.0-liter mill is delivering 277 hp and 460 lb-ft.
 A four-wheel drive is optional for all drivetrains.
 The Z71 is an off-road package.